justin-cook-developer/Restaurant-Site/README.md

 # Restaurant-Site
 A mock restaurant site and using basic CSS.
-This site is implemented using only floats in an attempt to master the fundamentals.
+This site is implemented using only floats and a float based grid in an attempt to master the fundamentals.